Rock Island, Illinois: Arts and culture

-The Hauberg Civic Center is located within the Hauberg Estate and is a space for community events and civic engagement.
+The Denkmann-Hauberg House is a historic site in the city, which includes a community events space.
 Bally's Quad Cities Casino & Hotel is located along the Mississippi River and is among the largest casinos in Illinois.

-The Black Hawk State Historic Site, situated along the Rock River, is a key location in the history of Native American tribes in the region.
-It preserves the site of a 19th-century settlement and offers educational programs related to the area's indigenous and colonial history.
-The Broadway Historic District is a designated neighborhood that features a collection of well-preserved late 19th- and early 20th-century buildings, showcasing the city's architectural heritage.
-Chippiannock Cemetery, established in 1854, is one of the oldest cemeteries in the area and serves as the final resting place for several prominent figures in Rock Island's history.
+The Black Hawk State Historic Site along the Rock River preserves the site of a 19th-century settlement and offers educational programs related to the area's indigenous and colonial history.
+The Broadway Historic District is a designated neighborhood that features a collection of well-preserved late 19th- and early 20th-century buildings.
+Chippiannock Cemetery was established in 1854 and is one of the oldest cemeteries in the area.

-Longview Park Conservatory and Gardens is a botanical garden located within Longview Park that houses a wide variety of plant species, offering educational programs and a tranquil setting for visitors.
-Similarly, the Quad City Botanical Center is an indoor-outdoor facility dedicated to horticultural education and exhibits, promoting awareness of regional plant species and gardening techniques.
+Longview Park Conservatory and Gardens is a botanical garden within Longview Park that houses a wide variety of plant species and offers educational programs.
+The Quad City Botanical Center is an indoor-outdoor facility dedicated to horticultural education and exhibits.

 The Rock Island Public Library was established in 1872.

 Rock Island is the site of the Quad City Hindu Temple, a Hindu shrine dedicated chiefly to the deity Venkateswara.
 The temple opened in 2007.
-Prior to its construction, Hindu worshippers had to travel to St. Louis or Peoria to participate in Hindu festivals and worship.